Breaking the Capacity Bottleneck in Model-Heterogeneous Federated Learning via Gradual Model Restoration

 \section{Conclusion}

 We addressed the challenge that bandwidth-constrained clients hinder convergence and bias optimization in heterogeneous FL.
 FedGMR tackles this by gradually restoring model capacity under asynchrony and model heterogeneity, with tailored transmission and aggregation.
-Theory and experiments on FEMNIST, CIFAR-10, and ImageNet-100 confirm faster convergence and higher accuracy, especially under non-IID and highly heterogeneous conditions.
+Theory and experiments on image and text tasks confirm faster convergence and higher accuracy, especially under non-IID and highly heterogeneous conditions.

-\paragraph{Reproducibility Statement.} We have taken several measures to ensure the reproducibility of our work.
-The training procedure, hyperparameter settings are described in detail in Appendix~\ref{experiemnt_settings}.
-In addition, we provide source code and Jupyter notebooks as anonymous supplementary material, where the notebooks contain the main experimental results for direct verification.